 generally don’t give the Cherokees much thought in regards to the

 great Indian wars fought in Texas.
 Popular

 history affords them a reputation as a friendly and reasonable tribe.

 Compared to more warlike Texas tribes like the Comanche, Apache

 That doesn’t mean that the Texas Cherokees weren’t divided on major

 issues of the day, like whether it was nobler to inflict slings and

-arrows on the white settlers or the Mexican soldiers who were fighting them, or both.
+arrows on the white settlers or the Mexican soldiers who were fighting

-that the Cherokees weren’t treated in the same shabby
+Nor does it mean that the Cherokees weren’t treated in the same shabby

 manner as other friendly and hostile tribes alike.
 Treaties promising

 violent or otherwise, were promptly carried out.

 chief Duwali (or Chief